ghanimmustafa/ece574-spring2024/homework3/README.md

 **Team Contributions:**
-Umut implmeneted the FDS algorithim and Verilog code generator for the logical and arthmatic operations.
+Umut implmeneted the FDS algorithm and Verilog code generator for the logical and arthmatic operations.
 Mustafa implemented the netlist parser, DAG generation, and Verilog code generation for the if-based (conditional) operations.